denten-books/plain-text/main.md

 very same factories producing the original.

 Note that it makes no sense to talk about "what was meant" by the designer of the handbag, the way textual critic may talk about authorial intention.
 Nor would it make sense to "correct" some perceived flaw in the painting by Vermeer.
+The parallel practice to "textual criticism" in visual arts is restoration.
+Although similar to textual criticism in its desire to recover some notion of the original, crucially, the practice of art restoration takes place without reproduction.
+Unlike a critical volume, which essentially reprints the work in its reconstructed entirety, restoration happens at the site.

 All "unauthorized" copies constitute a forgery that competes for attention with the original.
 One could say that for painting and handbags "matter is synonymous with meaning," but the sentiment strains at the limits of traditional vocabulary, which gives us only the binaries of form and content.